candlepin/candlepin.github.io/docs/candlepin/dtos.md

 object with data from the source object.
 Both methods have a overloaded definition which also accepts a model translator which can be used to translate nested objects within the source object.

-The overlapping nature of the translate and populate operations allows most object translator implementions to simply chain the translate operation into the populate operation rather than duplicate code.
+The overlapping nature of the translate and populate operations allows most object translator implementations to simply chain the translate operation into the populate operation rather than duplicate code.
 For example:

 ```